 If you're looking for a pair for sports that don't fall out, definitely buy ones with hooks on, even if they cost slightly more.

 Each earbud has an internal 85 mAh battery.
 Supposedly this is up to ten hours battery life.
 The longest I've had them on for is six hours and when I put them back in the charge case, they had one of five 'bars' left.
 Not quite ten hours but still very respectable.
+Having recently compared this usage to a KZ bluetooth module, the battery is really first class on the F7's.

 My charge case is a 2500mAh model and I find that plenty.
 I go at least four weeks between charging the case with probably an average of four hours use per day so I can well believe their figure of 140 hours total play time.